 Get started with one of our off-the-shelf solutions today.

-What are examples of simulation?
+What are examples of business simulations?

 While business simulations are our focus, it’s helpful to explore simulation more broadly to appreciate the diversity and power of this approach.

 In education, simulations often involve role-playing scenarios or digital labs where students can experiment without real-world consequences.
 In psychology, a simulation psychology example might involve virtual environments used to study behavioral responses under stress or decision-making in uncertain situations.
-In computingcomputer simulation examples include programs that replicate traffic patterns, climate systems, or financial markets to predict outcomes and test hypotheses.
+In computing, computer simulation examples include programs that replicate traffic patterns, climate systems, or financial markets to predict outcomes and test hypotheses.

 Across these fields, simulation serves one core purpose: enhancing understanding through experience.
 In corporate learning, simulations are particularly valued for encouraging systems thinking−a skill increasingly vital in today’s interconnected business environment.
 According to the Harvard Business Review, experiential learning methods like simulations are among the most effective at enabling behavioral change and improving decision-making in complex environments.